sgignoux/writewithclarity.com/content/about.md

 >
 > — Oxford Languages

-It started very simply: I was getting more and more frustrated with my inability to think clearly and communicate new concepts and ideas to others.
-Without clear communication, no dialogue is possible.
-No cooperation is possible.
+It started simply: I was getting more and more frustrated with my inability to think clearly and communicate new concepts and ideas to others.
+When people were replying to my emails, I could see that they didn't "get my points."
+When reading again documents I wrote just a few weeks before, it was not making as much sense as I thought when writing them initially.

+I also found that reading unclear articles not only frustrated me but could even make me somewhat angry.
+Bad writing wastes everybody's time.
+For me, good communication was something critically important and I just couldn't continue inflicting my bad communication to others.
+I had to do something.

-Because writing is a craft and I wanted to improve on it, I decided to practice writing regularly.
-This blog is a place to practice, to share my findings and record my journey.
+Because writing is a craft, I could work on it in order to improve.
+This is why I created this blog, as a place to practice, to share my findings and record my journey.

 I hope that I can encourage others to go down that path and improve their communications skills.
-If I manage to bring a little bit of clarity or improve the quality of any debates, I’ll be more than happy.

-This is about writing to bring clarity its own thinking.

-It is about writing to communicate clearly any idea and concepts.

-It is about learning to read to understand other points of view and have a better discussion.

-When I think about the things I am deeply passionate about and that could be the most impactful, writing with clarity is at the top of my list.
+This blog focus on "non-fiction" writing.
+It is about communicating with others, and oneself, in order to teach, share ideas, convince, argument.
+It doesn't focus on writing that focus solely on entertaining or literature works.